WCXCod1ng/SymGen-reproduction/README.md

 ## Dataset
-The original binaries and the decompiled code used by BinSymn can be downloaded [here](https://zenodo.org/records/14252147).
+The original binaries and the decompiled code used by SymGen can be downloaded [here](https://zenodo.org/records/14252147).

 The uploaded package follows a three-level directory structure, organized as shown below:
 ```